dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_session_guide.md

 To get DBeaver, you can install it directly from the [DBeaver Website](https://dbeaver.io/download/).
 NOTE: you'll want to install the free "community edition" version.

+!!! important "DBeaver Version"

+    If you've installed DBeaver previously, be sure you're using at least version 22 (if you're on an earlier version, please upgrade before proceeding with the setup)

 Because the database is only accessible from our compute servers, we'll have to use an **SSH Tunnel** to connect to it via dbeaver.
 Here's how to set that up:

 First, create a new connection to a postgres database: